suite-mang/Simple-tic-tak-toe/README.md

   Print You should enter numbers! if the user enters non-numeric symbols in the coordinates input.
   Print Coordinates should be from 1 to 3! if the user enters coordinates outside the game grid.
   Keep prompting the user to enter the coordinates until the user input is valid.
-5.If the input is correct, update the grid to include the user's move and print the updated grid to the console.< br / >
+5.If the input is correct, update the grid to include the user's move and print the updated grid to the console.